 At Animarkt I got very valuable feedback, especially from Nancy Denney-Phelps, who led one of the training sessions about how to pitch and promote the project.
 Award from Animarkt was a kickstarter!
 Thanks to this award we shot the film in studio CeTA in Poland, which allowed us to go bigger and to even make shots we otherwise couldn’t have managed.
 It suited us more than well, as The Kite deals with flying.

 Staszek Szostak and Piotr Chmielewski animating The Kite

 ZF: Do you think your style has evolved from your previous film?

 MS: Each stage has its own traps and problems to be solved.
-Sometimes I felt like playing a computer game – when you finally manage to complete the level of development, you go to the other level – building the puppets, sets etc. And for couple of months you just try to solve all the problems which art direction and set construction brings.
+Sometimes I felt like playing a computer game – when you finally manage to complete the level of development, you go to the other level – building the puppets, sets etc. And for a couple of months, you just try to solve all the problems that art direction and set construction bring.